 Dont miss the experience of the area around Nissum Fjord and the small unspoiled harbors by Nr.
-Fjand, Nørhede Vest and Felsted Kog, where the anglers keep their small dinghies, and where there are small fishinglodges to store yarns and other fishing gear.
-Nissum Fjord is worth a visit year around, and its always a good idea to bring a binoculars to observe the exiting animallife.
+Fjand, Nørhede Vest and Felsted Kog, where the anglers keep their small boats, and where there are small fishinglodges to store yarns and other fishing gear.
+Nissum Fjord is worth a visit year around, and its always a good idea to bring a binoculars to observe the exciting animal life.

 On the 40 acre uninhabited island, Fjandø, in the southwesterly part of Nissum Fjord, flocks of sheeps are holding down the heathland vegetation in the summer.
 It gives the perfect conditions for the resting and the breeding sgorebirds and ducks.
 From 1st of April to 31th of August, there are totally traffic ban on the island, as well as a radius of 100 meters around the island.